42atom/minelog/index.md

    4704 plots of size: 465.566 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 174892
-Total size of plots: 16.904 PiB, 16.913 PiBe (effective) Estimated network space: 29.563 EiB
+Total size of plots: 16.904 PiB, 16.913 PiBe (effective) Estimated network space: 29.852 EiB
-Expected time to win: 9 hours and 1 minute
+Expected time to win: 9 hours and 15 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key